MetaMask/metamask-docs/wallet/how-to/interact-with-smart-contracts/unity/contract-interface.md

 ### Use the Task return type

-It's recommend to always use `Task` as the return type when declaring contract functions, even if the given [provider](contract-provider.md) does not use `Task`.
+We recommend always using `Task` as the return type when declaring contract functions, even if the given [provider](contract-provider.md) does not use `Task`.
 When you don't use `Task`, the `Contract` class is blocked until a response from the given `Provider` is received.